oerpli/oerpli.github.io/_posts/2019-06-25-conda_outdated.md

 ## Usage

-Run `python conda_outdated.py` - it asks whether to use the existing temp files or run the new ones (in doubt, just press `Enter`).
+Run `python conda_outdated.py` - it asks whether to use the existing temp files or run the conda commands to create new ones (in doubt, just press `Enter`).
 The output should then resemble something like this:

 {% gist 6b88df07c0ef0635bcf1cf456da69fd9 Sample_Output.txt  %}